ms-navaneet/hello-world/README.md

 # hello-world
 sample one
-I kinda started on html,csss and js
+I kinda started on html,css and vanilla javaScript